PrestoPalette/PrestoPalette-Packaging/README.md

 - Fedora - [Darryl T. Agostinelli](dagostinelli@gmail.com)
 - CentOS (EPEL) - [Darryl T. Agostinelli](dagostinelli@gmail.com)

-**Maintainers Wanted**
+**Maintainers Wanted!**

 We would love for PrestoPalette to be accepted into additional distributions and repositories.
 For this to happen, we are looking for volunteer package maintainers.
-Right now we are looking for maintainers.
+We are looking for maintainers.
+Would you like to be one?

-- Arch - Available
+- Arch - Maintainer Wanted
-- Debian - Available
+- Debian - Maintainer Wanted
-- Ubuntu - Available
+- Ubuntu - Maintainer Wanted
-- Brew - Available
+- Brew - Maintainer Wanted
-- CygWin - Available
+- CygWin - Maintainer Wanted
-- MacOSX - Available
+- MacOSX - Maintainer Wanted